 Every holiday has its own special candy assortment that consumers wait for in anticipation.
 With these candies come the ones that nobody can understand how they exist and how so many people could possibly enjoy them.
 Easter is no exception to the rule.
-A holiday that's built upon stuffing gift baskets with candy and hiding it in plastic eggs, Easter has its own hits and miss when it comes to holiday candy.
+A holiday that's built upon stuffing gift baskets with candy and hiding it in plastic eggs, Easter has its own hits and misses when it comes to holiday candy.

 10. Brach's Pastel Candy Corn